-It’s mid-June and the garden is just starting to find its legs for this year.
+It’s mid-June and the garden is just starting to find its legs for this year as these garden pictures will show.
 Mayo and I now have both Covid shots and a sense of relaxation for the first time in a year and a half and we sharing the newness and experiments in finding our own pace for this new world we’re all facing.

 Here are some of the things we’re celebrating (or not) in our front garden.